metin/ProAngularJS-Repo/README.md

 093-services-http-xml: Illustrates how to use the $http service to get an XML document.
 In this case, you are responsible for the parsing of the XML document yourself.

-094-services-http-config-transform-response: Illustrate how to use the transformResponse so that the XML parsing occurs automatically.
+094-services-http-config-transform-response: Illustrates how to use the transformResponse so that the XML parsing occurs automatically.

-095-services-http-config-transform-request: Illustrate how to use the transformRequest to implement an XML serializer of a JavaScript object using jqLite.
+095-services-http-config-transform-request: Illustrates how to use the transformRequest to implement an XML serializer of a JavaScript object using jqLite.

+096-services-http-global-config: Illustrates how to perform global configuration of the $http service using the $httpProvider.

+097-services-http-global-interceptors: Illustrate how to use the $httpProvider to register an interceptor that will act on the requests and responses.